 An exception is Mariya: his crossdressing seems more tied into his planet-sized ego.
 And despite being in an all-girls' school, he's never actually done anything with it.
 If anyone's a pervert, it'd be Kanako (Good Lord, it'd be Kanako...)

-Comedic Sociopathy — A very disturbing example, if you think about it.
+Comedic Sociopathy: A very disturbing example, if you think about it.
 Mariya psychologically harasses Kanako with zest, partly so she wouldn't reveal his secret, but partly for the pure amusement.
-This involves things like showering Kanako with gasoline and waving around with lighter, until Kanako "apologizes for her behavior".
+This involves things like showering Kanako with gasoline and waving around a lighter, until Kanako "apologizes for her behavior".
 Kanako is practically reduced to a obedient serf by a mix of blackmailing, bullying and seduction.
 Remarkably, the show manages to remain a tongue-in-cheek comedy.

 The opening for both seasons ("Hanaji" and "Runrunriru Ranranrara") are sung by Yuu Kobayashi, and the second season's opening for the first 2 episodes ("Mousou Senshi Miyamae Kanako") is by Tomokazu Sugita.

 Empathic Environment: During Kiri's discussion with Kanako in Episode 4, the background changes depending on what was said.

 Even Bad Men Love Their Mamas: Mariya loves his late grandmother so much he agreed to the crossdressing, cross-school competition with Shizu, but doesn't mind whether he wins or not, seeing it as more of a fulfilment of her last request.

 Failed Attempt at Drama: Shizu tries a tearful, dramatic exit after she felt insulted by Mariya's gesture to cede his chairmanship for both schools to her by asking her to kiss his feet... only to realize that she forgot to keep the door open.